How to Advertise on Tampa Bay Radio

-Tampa Bay radio listeners are fiercely loyal to their favorite stations.
-Despite numerous listening options, the typical listener tunes-in to about 2 stations each week.8 So, to create a successful advertising campaign on Tampa Bay radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.
+Tampa radio listeners are fiercely loyal to their favorite stations.
+Despite numerous listening options, the typical listener tunes-in to three stations each week.
+So, to create a successful advertising campaign on local radio, a business owner must identify those radio stations that attract the target consumers defined by their marketing objective.

-The pizza restaurant referenced above, for instance, wants to target the 264,000 moms in Tampa Bay who work full-time.
-It takes just 3 local radio stations to reach to the majority of these moms.
-This information, alone, allows the restaurant owner to narrow the choice of Tampa Bay radio stations from 27 to 3.9
+The pizza restaurant referenced above, for instance, wants to target the 287,641 moms in Tampa Bay who work full-time.
+It takes just three local radio stations to reach the vast majority of these moms.
+This information alone allows the restaurant owner to narrow the choices of Tampa radio stations from 30 to 3.

 A branding objective involves creating or modifying a consumer’s belief.
 To do this successfully requires the repetition and reinforcement of the business owner’s marketing message.
 This repetition is referred to as frequency.
-Achieving the necessary frequency can be accomplished by scheduling commercials on as few as one or two Tampa Bay radio stations over a longer timeframe.
+Achieving the necessary frequency can be accomplished by scheduling commercials on as few as one or two Tampa area radio stations over a longer time frame.